dhanushkumar2408/AtliQMart-Ad-hoc-Business-Insights/README.md

 # 📊 AtliQMart Ad-Hoc Insights

 ## 📌 Project Overview
 AtliQMart Ad-Hoc Insights is a **business analytics project** aimed at extracting valuable insights for AtliQ Hardwares, a computer hardware company.
-The analysis was performed using **SQL** for querying data, **Power BI** for data visualization, and **Excel** for additional data handling.
+The analysis was performed using **SQL** for querying data, **Power BI** for data visualization.
 The findings helped in understanding sales performance, product growth, and customer trends.

 ## 🛠 Tools & Technologies Used
 - **SQL** - Data extraction & analysis